 #2 Limiting the privilege: privileged accounts should not be accessed by everyone and not everyone NEEDS access to privileged accounts.
-It is imperative to enforce the Principle of Least Privilege (POLP) to practice limiting of privileged access to the apt users only.
-For instance, in a team of marketing professionals, the employee who is required to work on the client data base shall be granted access to the CRM system.
-However, the employee, who is the part of the same team has been assigned duties that does not require him working on the client data base will be denied access to the CRM system.
+It is imperative to enforce the Principle of Least Privilege (POLP) to practice limiting privileged access to the apt users only.
+For instance, in a team of marketing professionals, the employee who is required to work on the client database shall be granted access to the CRM system.
+However, the employee, who is a part of the same team has been assigned duties that do not require him to work on the client database will be denied access to the CRM system.
 It is said, 49% of organizations don’t have policies for assigning privileged user access.
 So, under POLP, the privileged accounts become extremely secure by granting right accesses and denying the unwanted ones.

 Deploy Privileged Access Management (PAM) solution

-It is inevitable to secure privileged accesses.
-So, opting a PAM solution over manual implementation of best practices it always viable – no errors, faster implementation, better security, etc.
+It is inevitable to secure privileged access.
+So, opting for a PAM solution over the manual implementation of best practices is always viable – no errors, faster implementation, better security, etc.

 Generally, should a business wish to deploy a PAM solution, it should be purchased from a separate vendor.
 However, our product Compact Identity is the ONLY IAM solution in the world that offers Access Management, Identity Governance and Administration, and Privileged Access Management capabilities in a single product!

 Drop in a line at firstname.lastname@example.org and connect with us to understand more about our comprehensive IAM solution.